Darock-Studio/Darock-Bili/README_en.md

 </details>

 ### Contribute Steps
-Open an Pull Request->Wait for review->Repair problem (if have)->Wait for compile check->merge to main（or Close Pull Request）
+Open an Pull Request -> Wait for Review -> Code Fix (if available) -> Waiting for CI/CD -> Merge to main (or Close Pull Request)

-Everyone（including administrators）cannot skip any steps.
+Everyone (including administrators) cannot skip any steps above.

 ## 📝Version Number
-Meowbili's Version number is **different** on GitHub and TestFlight(Same on about page).
-Because if add Version number on Testflight, app need to review by Apple.
-But if only add build number can prevent this.
+MeowBili's Version number is **different** on GitHub and TestFlight (Same on about page).
+Because app need to be reviewed by Apple if version number on TestFlight is increased while increase build number only can prevent this.

-So, we only add build number on Testflight.
-However, on Github we use easy to understand version number.
-We recommanded to use version number on Github to identity Meowbili.
+So, we only increase build number on TestFlight.
+However, we use easy-to-understand version number on GitHub.
+We recommanded to use version number on Github to identity MeowBili.

 ## 💬User Comments
 ~~When people used this, they all say good.~~